 Dedicated to the memory of John Nixon (1949-2020).
 Giles is a writer and researcher of film and media art histories.

-Title image: Christopher L G Hill, Meaningless is more, 2020 at Conners Conners.
+Installation view of Christopher L G Hill, Meaningless is more, 2020, Conners Conners.